 The shops were rather small

-I've made a snow ball!!
+I've made a snowball!!

 An architectural complex with its azure dome from far

-Shah-i-Zinda means The Tomb of Living King
+Shah-i-Zinda means "The Tomb of Living King."

 The Kusam mausoleum courtyard.

-A mosques situated besides the Kusam's mausoleum
+A mosque is situated beside the Kusam's mausoleum

 In the middle section of Shah-i-Zinda